pytorch/benchmark/torchbenchmark/models/ADDING_MODELS.md

 that file in
 - it's also fine to manually modify the raw data files to include only a small fraction, but make sure not to run the dataloader during train/eval measurements

-TODO
-- list examples of different styles
-- provide table of existing datasets that can be reused

 ### Making the benchmark code run robustly